 CBD is to be treated as a food rather than a medicine.
 Sales of CBD products are legal as long as no medical claims are made to promote the product.

-you will soon be able to buy topical CBD products at the local drug store.
+CBD is legal.
+You will soon be able to buy topical CBD products at the local drug store.

 The Massachusetts Department of Agricultural Resources released a policy statement that prohibits the sale of food containing CBD, CBD products that make medicinal claims, animal feed with hemp, and the sale of unprocessed or raw plant material to consumers.
 Legislation has been filed to reverse that policy.